TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 TrenchBroom provides you with a static grid to align your objects to each other.
 The grid size can be 1, 2, 4, 8, 16, etc. up to 256.
 If grid snapping is enabled, then most editing operations will be snapped to the grid.
 For example, you can only move objects by the current grid size if grid snapping is enabled.
 In the 3D viewport, the grid is projected onto the brush faces.
 Therefore the grid may appear distorted if a brush face is not axis aligned.
 In the 2D viewports, the grid is just drawn in the background.
 You can change the brightness of the grid lines in the preferences.

-The grid size can be set via the menu, or by scrolling the mouse wheel while holding both #key(307) and #key(308).
+The grid size can be set via the menu, or by scrolling the mouse wheel while holding both #key(Alt) and #key(Ctrl).

 ## Creating Objects